-Required of All Recommended of All Recommended of Some Required of Some Not Required
+REQUIRED OF ALL RECOMMENDED OF ALL RECOMMENDED OF SOME REQUIRED OF SOME NOT REQUIRED

 High school transcript X

 College transcript(s) X

 Essay or personal statement X

 Interview X

 Standardized test scores X

-Statement of good

-standing from prior institution(s) X
+Statement of good standing from prior institution(s) X

+D6.
+MINIMUM HIGH SCHOOL GRADE POINT AVERAGE REQUIRED OF TRANSFER APPLICANTS (ON A 4.0 SCALE):

+D7.
+MINIMUM COLLEGE GRADE POINT AVERAGE REQUIRED OF TRANSFER APPLICANTS (ON A 4.0 SCALE):

+D8.
+OTHER APPLICATION REQUIREMENTS SPECIFIC TO TRANSFER APPLICANTS:

-- D6.
-Minimum high school grade point average required of transfer applicants (on a 4.0 scale): 2.5 - D7.
-Minimum college grade point average required of transfer applicants (on a 4.0 scale): 2.0 - D8.
-Other application requirements specific to transfer applicants: - 1.
-Be in good standing and eligible to return to the last institution attended as a degree-seeking student. - 2.
-Meet the college preparatory and score requirements for freshman applicants, or-with a Florida College System AA-meet the entering foreign language requirement of either: - a.
-High school world language or American Sign Language through the second year level or higher, or - b.
+Be in good standing and eligible to return to the last institution attended as a degree-seeking student.

+Meet the college preparatory and score requirements for first-time, first-year applicants, or-with a Florida College System AA-meet the entering foreign language requirement of either:

+- A. a.
+High school world language or American Sign Language through the second year level or higher, or - B. b.
 The equivalent of postsecondary world language or American Sign Language through the second term level or higher.

 D9.
-Application priority, closing, notification, and candidate reply dates for transfer students:

-Term Priority Date Closing Date Notification Date Reply Date Rolling Admission
+APPLICATION PRIORITY, CLOSING, NOTIFICATION, AND CANDIDATE REPLY DATES FOR TRANSFER STUDENTS:

+TERM PRIORITY DATE CLOSING NO DATE OTIFICATION DATE REPLY DATE ROLLING ADMISSION

-Fall 11/1 7/1 4/1; 4/25 5/1 (or as specified in letter, for later applications) N/A
+Fall 7/1 6/1 (or as specified in letter for later applications

 Winter

-Spring 12/1 12/15 1/5
+Spring Yes

 Summer